-The SME Board targets small and medium-sized enterprises with shares in circulation of under 100 million.
+The SME Board, which was merged with the Main Board of the SZSE on 6 April 2021, targets small and medium-sized enterprises with shares in circulation of under 100 million.
 The listing requirements for the SME Board and the Main Board are nearly identical.

-On 1 March 2019, the CSRC and the SSE issued the Rules of the Technology Innovation Board, which took effect on the same day.
-These rules introduced a registration-based system and eased listing standards to accommodate qualified technology companies.
-On 22 July 2019, the Technology Innovation Board officially opened for trading.
-As of the end of 2019, 70 companies have listed on the Technology Innovation Board.
+On 1 March 2019, the CSRC and the SSE issued the Rules of the STAR, which took effect the same day.
+The Rules introduced a registration-based system and eased listing standards to accommodate qualified technology companies.
+On 22 July 2019, the STAR officially opened for trading.
+As at the end of 2019, 70 companies have listed on the STAR.

-The Technology Innovation Board may be considered a breakthrough in China's capital market for the following reasons:
+The STAR may be considered a breakthrough in China's capital market for the following reasons.

-- Removal of profit requirement: pre-profit technology industries such as information technology, high-tech manufacturing, new materials, new energy and environmental protection, along with pre-revenue bio-tech companies, may list on the Technology Innovation Board.
-In practice, pre-profit companies such as Suzhou Zelgen Biopharmaceuticals Co, Ltd have successfully passed the SSE's examination and have completed registration procedures with the CSRC, allowing them to list on the Technology Innovation Board.
+- Removal of profit requirement: pre-profit technology industries (e.g., information technology, high-tech manufacturing, new materials, new energy and environmental protection) and pre-revenue bio-tech companies may list on the STAR.
+In practice, pre-profit companies such as Suzhou Zelgen Biopharmaceuticals Co, Ltd have successfully passed the SSE's examination and have completed registration procedures with the CSRC, allowing them to list on the STAR.

-- Unweighted voting rights: the Technology Innovation Board permits, for the first time in the mainland capital markets, technology companies with unweighted rights to list.
-In practice, UCloud Technology Co, Ltd, which had an unweighted voting rights structure, successfully passed the SSE's examination and has completed the registration procedure with the CSRC, allowing it to list on the Technology Innovation Board.
+- Unweighted voting rights: the STAR permits, for the first time in the mainland capital markets, technology companies with unweighted rights to list.
+UCloud Technology Co, Ltd, which had an unweighted voting rights structure, successfully passed the SSE's examination and has completed the registration procedure with the CSRC, allowing it to list on the STAR.

-- Spun-off companies may list: the Technology Innovation Board permits, for the first time in mainland capital markets, spun-off technology companies to list.
+- The possibility of spun-off companies to list: the STAR permits, for the first time in mainland capital markets, spun-off technology companies to list.

 ii Overview of listing requirements

-At present, all listing applications are submitted to and approved by the CSRC except for the Technology Innovation Board, which has a registration-based system.2 If an applicant engages in a business subject to regulatory oversight by specific agencies, the CSRC will require these agencies to issue a no-objection letter in respect of the applicant.
+At present, all listing applications are submitted to and approved by the CSRC except for STAR and ChiNext, which have a registration-based system.2 If an applicant engages in a business subject to regulatory oversight by specific agencies, the CSRC will require these agencies to issue a no-objection letter in respect of the applicant.

-Table 1 sets forth the main requirements for the Main Board, SME Board, ChiNext and the Technology Innovation Board.
+Table 1 sets forth the main requirements for the Main Board and the SME Board, ChiNext and STAR.
 Tables 2a and 2b set forth the main requirements for red-chip companies.
-These companies must be qualified enterprises, whether they are listing stocks or CDRs, in addition to satisfying the requirements under the rules of the Technology Innovation Board.
+These companies must be qualified enterprises, whether they are listing stocks or CDRs, in addition to satisfying the requirements under the rules of ChiNext and STAR.

 Table 1: Issuers incorporated in China